 Learning is individual and it takes place in different ways.
 It is making personal sense of something.
 It is an active process and demands that learners do something at a cognitive level.
 It makes intellectual and creative demands on students.
-Genuine learning is not simply a transference of information and is seldom rote learning.
+Genuine learning is not simply a transference of information, but should spark curiosity and a desire for learning more and more.

 Learning involves engagement, challenge, and thinking.
 It is about understanding and memory, about acquiring, developing, and applying skills, and about analysis and problem solving.
 Learning takes place in academic, social, emotional and physical areas.
-Much learning takes place outside the classroom, including in the home and in pursuing extra-curricular activities.
+Much learning takes place outside the classroom, including in the home and in pursuing co-curricular activities.